kopptr/svf-acolyte-guild/docs/Movement and Formations/Procession.md

 Typically accompanied by a hymn.

 - Start in [[Cloister Walk]].
-- Process North.
+- Process North across the entrance to the [[Friars' Chapel]].
-- Turn left and continue West.
+- Turn left and continue West toward the [[Holy Name Chapel]].
-- Turn right at back of the church near the [[Holy Name Chapel]] and continue North to the back of the center aisle.
+- Turn right at back of the church and continue North to the the center aisle.
 - Turn right and continue East to the foot of the [[Sanctuary]].
 - Wait for the _Entrance Antiphon_ to begin.
 - [[Reverence]] the [[Tabernacle]] and enter the [[Sanctuary]].